Updated Mar 14, 2026§ For Everyday Items

 • Chipolo ONE Spot was discontinued in 2025 and replaced by the Chipolo Pop, which supports both Apple Find My and Google Find Hub.

-• The ONE Spot's 120dB speaker was roughly twice the perceived volume of AirTag's 60dB, making it easier to locate in noisy environments.
+• The ONE Spot’s 120dB speaker rating sat far above AirTag’s quieter chime, making Chipolo easier to hear in noisy environments.

 • AirTag costs $29 (1-pack) with IP67 water resistance; the ONE Spot was $28 with IPX5 splash resistance only.